 Both components of this indicator are based on instrumental measurements of surface water temperature.
 Due to denser sampling and improvements in sampling design and measurement techniques, newer data are more precise than older data.
-The earlier trends shown by this indicator have less certainty because of lower sampling frequency and less precise sampling methods, as shown by the width of the blue shaded band in Figure 1.
+The earlier trends shown by this indicator have less certainty because of lower sampling frequency and less precise sampling methods.

 Data for Figure 1 were provided by the National Oceanic and Atmospheric Administration’s National Centers for Environmental Information and are available online at: www.ncdc.noaa.gov/data-access/marineocean-data/extended-reconstructed-sea-surface-temperature-ersst.
 These data were reconstructed from measurements of water temperature, which are available from the National Oceanic and Atmospheric Administration at: http://icoads.noaa.gov/products.html.
 Figure 2 is an updated version of a map that appeared in the Intergovernmental Panel on Climate Change’s Fifth Assessment Report (www.ipcc.ch/report/ar5/wg1), which gathered data from a variety of studies that provide the best available information about climate change.